texastribune/heat-deaths-analysis/README.md

 Additionally, the model only accounts for deaths on the days where the heat index was abnormally high — even though in some cases heat victims die days or weeks after heat exposure.
 This would contribute to undercounts in our estimates.

+The findings are consistent with other parts of our reporting and previous research suggesting excess deaths increase as heat rises.

 ## Data sources
 ### Heat-related deaths count
 Data was requested from the Texas Department of State Health Services.
 According to DSHS, the heat-related death counts include records with ICD-10 codes X30 (hyperthermia), T67 (effects of heat and light) and P81.0 (hyperthermia for newborn babies).
 They exclude any deaths where W92 (exposure to man-made heat) is listed anywhere in the death certificate.